 First provision of encoded location within a transmitted message shall occur within 5 seconds after ELT(DT) activation with a 95% probability, with a clear view of the sky.
-If, after the ELT(DT) activation, current navigation data is not available, then the ELT(DT) shall transmit its first and subsequent 406-MHz messages with the last position available prior to the ELT(DT) activation (which shall be retained in beacon memory for this purpose) including its freshness information (to an accuracy of 5 seconds), until either navigation data becomes available or 24 hours has elapsed.
+If, after the ELT(DT) activation, current navigation data is not available, then the ELT(DT) shall transmit its first and subsequent 406-MHz messages with the last position available prior to the ELT(DT) activation (which shall be retained in beacon memory for this purpose).
+The position provided in the transmitted message shall also contain the UTC time that relates to when the position was obtained in accordance with Table 3.4 "Time of Last Encoded Location" including its freshness information (to an accuracy of 5-1 seconds), until either navigation data becomes available or 24 hours has elapsed.
 To facilitate the provision of position data prior to activation, the ELT(DT) shall attempt to update the position retained in memory from either the internal navigation device or the external navigation input at intervals of no longer than 2 seconds.
 If no position was available prior to the ELT(DT) activation, or if 24 hours have elapsed without an updated position becoming available, the ELT(DT) shall transmit the default position until such time, as navigation data becomes available from an internal GNSS receiver or, if applicable, from an external navigation device.